Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Next to it, there are many great restaurants to enjoy a meal and independent shops to get some leather bags, hats or souvenirs.

-Frigiliana is located six kilometres from Nerja and about 50 minutes drive from Malaga, it’s a unique picturesque village – white-washed buildings, cobbled streets, colourful plant pots and incredible viewpoints.
+Frigiliana is located six kilometres from Nerja and about 55 minutes drive from Malaga, it’s a unique picturesque village – whitewashed buildings, cobbled streets, colourful plant pots and incredible viewpoints.

-If you’re wondering what to do in Frigiliana in a day, wander the streets of the Mudéjar neighbourhood, have tapas in La Taberna del Sacristan or Restaurante El Jardín for outstanding views, visit the local market to buy food souvenirs.
+If you’re wondering what to do in Frigiliana in a day, wander the streets of the Mudéjar neighbourhood, have tapas in La Tahona or Restaurante El Jardín for outstanding views, or visit the local market to buy food souvenirs.

 Also, you can visit Frigiliana surroundings such as the Sierras de Tejeda, Almijara y Alhama Natural Park or go to the sandy beach of Burriana.